Lightner Witmer: Return to Pennsylvania

-In 1892, Witmer left Germany and returned to the University of Pennsylvania, becoming the Director of The Laboratory of Psychology.
-He was interested in teaching Child Psychology and taught several different courses.
-He also began conducting research on individual differences in sensory-perceptual variables and presented papers in experimental psychology.
+In 1892, Witmer left Germany and returned to the University of Pennsylvania, becoming the director of the laboratory of psychology.
+He was interested in teaching child psychology and taught several different courses.
+He also began researching individual differences in sensory-perceptual variables and presented papers in experimental psychology.
 In 1896, he taught public school teachers at the university.
-During March of that year, a special case was brought before him: a 14-year-old student was having extreme difficulties learning to spell, yet was quite able and excelled in other subjects.
+During March of that year, Margaret Maguire, a Philadelphia public-school teacher, brought a special case before Witmer: a fourteen-year-old student who was having extreme difficulties learning to spell, yet was quite able and excelled in other subjects.
 This case offered a special challenge to Witmer and was in line with his developing view that psychology should be of practical benefit.
 He soon began remedial work with the youth.
-Needing a workspace, Witmer established the first psychological clinic, at the university.
-In 1896, he presented a plan of organization for practical work in psychology to the American Psychological Association, in which he used and explained the term "Clinical Psychology" for the first time.
+Needing a workspace, Witmer established the first psychological clinic at the university.
+In 1896, he presented a plan of organization for practical work in psychology to the American Psychological Association, in which he first used and defined the term "clinical psychology".
 Witmer was elected to the American Philosophical Society in 1897.

 In 1902, he started advising graduate students and published a laboratory manual.
 He married Emma Repplier, a prominent graduate from the Agnes Irwin School, in 1904.
 She was a writer who worked for the American Philosophical Society, to which both she and Witmer belonged.

-In 1908, he established and staffed a small private residential school near Wallingford, Pennsylvania, an institution dedicated to the care and treatment of retarded and troubled children.
+In 1908, he established and staffed a small, private residential school near Wallingford, Pennsylvania, an institution dedicated to the care and treatment of the developmentally disabled and children with what are now recognized as emotional and behavioral disorders.
 Later, he established a similar, but larger facility in Devon, Pennsylvania.
 He founded the world's first speech clinic in 1914.